pure-data/deken/README.md

 # Developers #

 You can use the command line tool to create packaged zipfiles with the correct searchable architectures in the filename, for example `freeverb~(Linux-amd64-64)-externals.zip`.

+If you don't want to use the `deken` packaging tool you can zip and upload the files yourself.
+See the "Filename format" section below.

 ## Get started ##